tabular-io/iceberg-kafka-connect/kafka-connect-transforms/README.md

 # JsonToMapTransform
 _(Experimental)_

+The `JsonToMapTransform` SMT parses Strings as Json object payloads to infer schemas.
+The iceberg-kafka-connect connector for schema-less data (e.g. the Map produced by the Kafka supplied JsonConverter) is to Maps as Iceberg Structs.
+This is fine when the JSON is well-structured, but when you have JSON objects with dynamically changing keys, it will lead to an explosion of columns in the Iceberg table due to schema evolutions.

-The `JsonToMapTransform` SMT parses Json object payloads.
-It is intended for use when the incoming data is too inconsistent for the `iceberg-connector` to infer `Struct` schemas from (e.g. the object keys are too variable and this leads to an explosion of schema evolutions and columns).
-This will get the data into Iceberg where it can be further processed by query engines into a more manageable form.
+This SMT is useful in situations where the JSON is not well-structured, in order to get data into Iceberg where it can be further processed by query engines into a more manageable form.
+It will convert nested objects to Maps of strings (rather than Struct).
+The connector will create Iceberg tables with Iceberg Map type columns for the JSON objects.

-It will parse string values into `SinkRecords` with a Schema and a Struct.
-It assumes the messages are json objects themselves and will throw exceptions if the records are primitives.
-You must use `StringConverter` as the `ValueConverter`, not `org.apache.kafka.connect.json.JsonConverter`.

-Keys are not transformed.
+Note:

+- The SMT accepts messages with String values as valid input.
+  - It expects JSON objects (`{...}`) in those strings.
+- You must use the `stringConverter` as the `value.converter` setting for your connector, not `jsonConverter`
+- Message keys are not transformed by passed along as-is by the SMT

 ## Configuration